Elevate

 Evening

-Use it as a transition out of the day.
-Slow breathing can become part of a quieter transition before rest.
+Use it as a transition out of the day — a quieter passage before rest.

 Rest